soltune/retroboy/README.md

 ## Future Plans

-From testing, the following games work pretty well with this emulator:
+The following games work pretty well with this emulator:

 1. Tic-Tac-Toe
 2. Tetris